save 2 months

 What happens when I downgrade plans?

 Paid accounts can be downgraded or cancelled at any time, and you will not be charged again.
-We do not offer refunds for charges that have already been incurred, though, so we advise starting with the plan that meets your needs today, and upgrading later as your agile project management needs change.
+However, we do not offer refunds for charges that have already been incurred, so we advise starting with the plan that meets your needs today, and upgrading later as your agile project management needs change.

 Need more information?